 Academic research will be taking place alongside the project exploring these key research questions:

-Sign Up to be part of the Future Machine Research
+for more information about contributing to the Future Machine Research

 There will be opportunities to take part in the research throughout 2021/2022.
 If you have been a witness to an appearance of the Future Machine and would be happy to talk to a researcher then please contact email@example.com and we will get in touch about taking part.